Advice and guidance for users of the tribunals during the coronavirus (COVID-19) outbreak.

 Tribunals coronavirus preparation planning

 The Road User Charging Adjudicators and Environment and Traffic Adjudicators are following government advice with regard to Covid-19.
-After careful consideration, the Chief Adjudicators have decided that the usual operations of the tribunal are no longer possible in the short term.
+After careful consideration, the Chief Adjudicators have decided that the usual operations of the tribunals are no longer possible in the short term.

 Road User Charging Adjudicators

-In line with any other outstanding appeals Transport for London will take no further action on any penalty charge included in the appeal until a decision has been made by an Adjudicator.
+In line with any other outstanding appeals, Transport for London will take no further action on any penalty charge included in the appeal until a decision has been made by an Adjudicator.

 Environment and Traffic Adjudicators